-Two Messages Psalm 19
+Two Messages from God Psalm 19

 Turn to Psalm 19.
-What do the heavens and God's teachings have in common?
-Answer: they both show the glory of God.
-That's the answer of Psalm 19.
-It is a mind-bender, in my opinion, it's hard to get such different things, the stars and the commandments, into the same container.
+What do the heavens and God's instructions have in common?
+Answer: they are both messages showing the glory of God.
+That's how Psalm 19 answers.
+It is a mind-bender to get two such different things, the stars and the commandments, into the same container.